LucaFilipozzi/camel-ex01/README.md

 ---
 © 2024 Luca Filipozzi.
-All rights reserved.
+Some rights reserved.
+See LICENSE.